-The introduction of the controlled designation of origin "Wine of Origin" (WO) took place for the first time in 1973.
-A revision based on the model of the European appellation system existed in 1993, guaranteeing vintage, grape variety and origin.
-The vintage and grape variety must contain at least 85% if indicated on the label.
-Until 2006, this only applied to wine exported to the EU (South Africa 75%), from then on for all wines.
-The declared quality wines are declared by the state control body Wine and Spirit Board (WSB) checked.
-Every wine needs one analytical and sensory Go through control.
-In the case of a positive decision, he receives the black and white quality seal "Certified Gesertifiseer" at the bottleneck.
+The introduction of the controlled designation of origin "Wine of Origin" (WO) was first introduced in 1973.
+A revision based on the European appellation system was made in 1993, this guarantees the vintage, grape variety and origin.
+At least 85% of the vintage and grape variety must be included if this is stated on the label.
+Until 2006, this only applied to wine exported to the EU (South Africa 75%), from then on to all wines.
+The quality wines declared as WO are issued by the state control body Wine and Spirit Board (WSB) checked.
+Every wine must have one analytical and sensory Go through control.
+If the answer is positive, they will receive the black and white seal of quality "Certified Gesertifiseer" on the bottle neck.
 This has two numbers; the number above the line is the current bottle number, the lower one is the batch number.
-This way, the way back to the winery (Estate) can be traced.
-In addition, from 2010, a new (but not compulsory) certification by the Association Sustainable Wine South Africa introduced.
-The green seal "Integrity & Sustainability" guarantees in addition to ancestry, Vintage etc., that the wines according to sustainable, environmentally sound guidelines were produced.
+This way you can trace the way back to the estate.
+In addition, a new (but not mandatory) certification by the association was introduced in 2010 Sustainable Wine South Africa introduced.
+The green seal "Integrity & Sustainability" also guarantees origin, Vintage etc. that the wines according to sustainable, environmentally friendly guidelines were produced.
 In this case, the black and white seal is not necessary.

-The label may contain terms in English or Afrikaans.
-These are for example small oak (small eikevat) = small wooden barrel or Barrique, Sulfur (swael) = sulfur, non-certified Wine (never gesertifiseerde wyne) = table wine, certified Wine (gesertifiseerde wyne) = quality wine, cultivar (kultivaar, druifsoort) = grape variety, Fortified wine = fortified dessert wine, Late Harvest = Spätlese, Special Late Harvest = Elite, Noble Late Harvest = Beerenauslese, Méthode cap classique = Sparkling wine with bottle fermentation.
-Participation in the "Wine of Origin" is voluntary.
-If the quality seal is awarded, then all the grapes used must come from the specified range.
-If grape variety and vintage are indicated on the label, at least 75% of the grape variety (85% for export wines) or the year must be.
+Terms in English or Afrikaans may appear on the label.
+These are, for example, small oak (klein eikevat) = small wooden barrel or Barrique, Sulfur (swael) = sulfur, non-certified wine (never gesertifiseerde wyne) = table wine, certified wine (gesertifiseerde wyne) = quality wine, Kultivar (kultivaar, druifsoort) = grape variety, fortified wine = fortified dessert wine, late harvest = late harvest, special Late Harvest = selection, Noble Late Harvest = berry selection, Method cap classique = Sparkling wine with bottle fermentation.
+Participation in the “Wine of Origin” is voluntary.
+If the quality seal is awarded, then all grapes used must come from the specified area.
+If the grape variety and vintage are indicated on the label, at least 75% of the grape variety (85% for export wines) or of the year.
 On enrich in any form is prohibited, however leavening allowed to a limited extent.
-There are no restrictions regarding earnings Fertilizers or irrigation quantities.
-There are currently 92 registered WO's (5 or with Boberg 6 Regions, 22 Districts and 64 Wards).
-The origin levels in ascending order:
+There are no restrictions regarding earnings, Fertilizers or irrigation quantities.
+There are currently 92 registered WOs (5 or with regions 6 regions, 22 districts and 64 wards).
+The levels of origin in ascending order:

-Estate : Winery formed from one or more farms, which may use grapes exclusively from their own production.
+Estate : Winery formed from one or more farms, which may only use grapes from its own production.
 There are currently around 100 registered estates.
-The wine must be vinified on its own premises, but (with the necessary approval of the Wine and Spirit Board) may be bottled outside and labeled.
-In addition, foreign grapes may be used, but they must be marketed under a secondary label - however, this may not exceed 49% of the Estate amount and the name of the Estate may not be used.
-Estate wines do not automatically mean better quality.
+The wine must be vinified on its own premises, but may be bottled and labeled outside (with the necessary approval of the Wine and Spirit Board).
+In addition, third-party grapes may be used, but they must be marketed under a second label - however, this may not exceed 49% of the estate amount and the name of the estate may not be used.
+But estate wines do not automatically mean better quality.

-Ward : Smaller area (dt "district" or "district").
-Many of them are independent, which means no District and no region assigned.
+Ward : Smaller area (German "district" or "district").
+Many of them are independent, that is, they are not assigned to any district or region.

 District : Larger contiguous area that can consist of several wards.
-Some are independent, that is, not assigned to a region.
-The two most important with the eponymous cities Paarl and Stellenbosch are important wine-growing centers.
+Some are independent, i.e. not assigned to a region.
+The two most important with the eponymous cities of Paarl and Stellenbosch are important winegrowing centers.

 Geographical Unit : There are five of these very large areas introduced in 1993.
-The GU Western Cape is home to most of the Wine of Origins, covering all five regions with their districts and wards.
-The GU Northern Cape is home to the Douglas and Sutherland-Karoo regionless districts, as well as the three Wards Central Orange River, Hartswater and Rietrivier FS.
-In the GU Eastern Cape there is the Ward St Francis Bay.
-There are no areas in GUs KwaZulu-Natal and Limpopo .
+Most of the wine-growing regions (Wine of Origins) are located in the GU Western Cape ; it includes all five regions with their districts and wards.
+In the GU Northern Cape are the regionless districts Douglas and Sutherland-Karoo, as well as the three wards Central Orange River, Hartswater and Rietrivier FS.
+In the GU Eastern Cape there is Ward St Francis Bay.
+There are no areas in the GU's KwaZulu-Natal and Limpopo .
 The regions (bold), districts (below) and wards (in brackets):

-No "real" region - but often referred to as such (no districts or wards).
-It applies to dessert wines of the districts Franschhoek.
-Paarl and Tulbagh (Coastal Region - one could therefore call Boberg a "region within a region").
+Not a "real" region - but is often referred to as such (no districts or wards).
+It applies to dessert wines from the Districts Franschhoek.
+Paarl and Tulbagh (Coastal region - one could therefore call Boberg a "region within a region").